YINI-lang/YINI-spec/YINI-Specification.md

 - Hyper Strings **can span multiple lines**, and indentation using `<Unicode-WS>` is allowed to improve human readability.
 - Multiple consecutive newlines (`<NL>`) and/or whitespace (`<Unicode-WS>`) are normalized into a **single space** (`U+0020`).
 - Leading and trailing `<NL>` and/or `<Unicode-WS>` are trimmed.
+- For the complete set of characters in <Unicode-WS>, refer to section 15.7 — [Unicode Whitespace Characters.](./YINI-Specification.md#157--unicode-whitespace-characters)

 Hyper Strings behave similarly to how text is rendered in HTML: extra spacing and line breaks are reduced to clean, flowing text.